YouX subscription

 • Critical errors: number of users who are unable to complete a task.

-Cases in which the user can only perform the task with help can also be considered.
+You can also consider cases in which the user can only perform the task with help.

-• Number of wrong clicks or wrong taps: considers the totality of the wrong interaction that the user makes in an attempt to perform the task.
+• Number of wrong clicks or wrong touches: considers the totality of the wrong interaction that the user makes in an attempt to carry out the task.
 The heatmap is a good way to capture users' cognitive effort.

-• Frequency of request for help: when the user asks the moderator for help to correct errors or help him to complete the task.
+• Frequency of help request: when the user requests help from the moderator to correct errors or help them complete the task.

-We could thus measure effectiveness through the following general formula:
+We could thus measure effectiveness using the following general formula:

 Example: